bakerlisa/store-vender-forecast/README.md

 ## Data Science Predictive Model

-Store counts went down, reunve stayed the same, and more SuperMarket Type 1 are being built
+Store counts went down, revenue stayed the same, and more SuperMarket Type 1 are being built
 <img src="https://github.com/lisabroadhead/store-vender-forecast/blob/main/stores_sales_2.png" />

-Reunve didn't go down because SuperMarket Type 1 were being built and they're bringin in the most revenu.
-Even though, based on product cateogry they don't have the highest priced items.
+Revenue didn't go down because SuperMarket Type 1 was being built and they're bringing in the most revenue.
+Even though, based on product category they don't have the highest priced items.
 <img src="https://github.com/lisabroadhead/store-vender-forecast/blob/main/Screen%20Shot%202022-06-30%20at%2012.06.43%20PM.png" />

-Of the SuperMarket Type 1, medium-low locations are bringing in the most revune.
+Of the SuperMarket Type 1, medium-low locations are bringing in the most revenue.
 <img src="https://github.com/lisabroadhead/store-vender-forecast/blob/main/store_type_size%20(1).png" />

+### Breakdown
+1. Barplots were chosen because for their simplicity in relaying data quickly and efficiently
+2. One lineplot was chosen because the flow of reverent needed to be show and a lineplot explained that best

-### Results
+### Summary
-Based on our models, SuperMarket Type 1, Medium-Low stores are the best stores to build
+Businesses are driven by revenue and sales.
+First there was an exploration into what was bringing in the most revenue.
+Upon analysis of the data it became apparent that shopping categories overall revenue had less impact than on the store itself.
+Further analysis, showed that correlation between store size and type was leading to the stores overall revenue success.
+That is what these charts so heavily focus on store type and size to generate the final conclusion.

-## Machine Leanring Models
+## Machine Learning Models
 <strong>Full Documentation</strong>
 https://github.com/lisabroadhead/store-vender-forecast/blob/main/regression_models.ipynb